communityii/yii2-user/docs/register-custom-user-type.md

     ],
 ```

 Then create the handler class.
-Notice that we can attach events to the model class as well since it's passed in as a parameter
+Notice that we can attach events to the model class as well since it's passed in as a property
-to event handler.
+of the event parameter.

 ```php
 namespace common\events;